bjornjorgensen/jlpyk8s/README.md

-  We well also get a nice gui of core and mem usage.
+  We will also get a nice gui of core and mem usages.

  ![pv nfs](screenshots/deshboard.png)